Greece Sailing Adventure: Corfu to Kefalonia

 Accommodation: Overnight boat

 This morning, get an early start as you sail towards Paxos – the smallest of the Ionian islands, about seven nautical miles from south Corfu.
-Paxos is a unique blend of enchanting verdant landscapes set in an azure sea.
+Paxos is a unique blend of green landscapes set in a bright blue sea.
 Inhabited by some of the world’s most charming and hospitable people, and constantly bathed in European sunshine, this is a gorgeous place to explore.
-Along the way, take a short stop to swim in the glittering water.
+Along the way, take a short stop to swim.
 When you arrive in Gaios, the main port and the centre of island life, explore the village and coastline with your group.
-Tonight, why not head out for dinner at one of the many cosy spots to eat?
+Tonight, why not head out for dinner at one of the many cosy spots to eat.

 Day 3: Antipaxos - Lefkada